 Testimonials: Fun with the Traveling Trunk

-Teachers' Reflections on the Trunk
+Teachers' reflections on their classroom experiences with the Traveling Trunk

 The students LOVED the items.
 They enjoyed getting to see and touch.
 It really helped them get a sense for the history of the time.
 The large, poster size photos were especially poignant.

 [My students] loved it!
 One of my students shrieked with delight when he saw all the stuff for the scavenger hunt.

 It is one thing for the students to hear and read about life during the Civil War—but these artifacts truly enhanced their understanding of the times.